 Step 2: Contact a medical negligence solicitor

 Contact a medical negligence solicitor who specialises in GP medical negligence cases.
-A top-quality medical negligence solicitor will know what to do next and advise you on further action.
+Top-quality medical negligence lawyers will know what to do next and advise you on further action.

-Always employ a No Win No Fee medical negligence solicitor who will not charge you in case of an unsuccessful claim.
+Always employ a No Win No Fee medical negligence solicitor who will not charge legal costs in case of an unsuccessful claim.

 At Medical Negligence Team we operate a No Win No Fee policy.
 We also have a 100% Compensation Guarantee scheme where you keep every penny of your compensation.